-"How do an ill-defined lump and breast cyst differ?
+"How do an ill-defined lump and breast cyst differ?"

 What is the difference between an ""ill-defined lump"" in the breast, and a breast cyst?
 I just had a mammogram after which my doctor diagnosed an ill-defined lump that I'll have to get biopsied, but I've always had cystic breasts.
 Why do I need a biopsy now?

 In other words its like saying there is a lump here, we do not know what it is, it could be anything.
 So the ill-defined lump could be a breast cyst.
 However, it seems that a mammogram was done, and something was seen that looked suspicious.
 This means that even though you had cystic breasts in the past, it isn't safe to just chalk this mass up to a cyst especially if its type cannot be determined by mammogram.
 I suggest that you schedule another appointment with the physician that ordered the mammogram and biopsy.
 Have a discussion as to what your doctor is thinking and what the work up will look like after the biopsy.
 This way there are no surprises as you go forward with this process.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.